loctx21/schedule/README.md

 ## Requirements
 1. php7+ for Laravel 5.8
-2. NodeJs and your Node package manager choice for ReactJs 16+
+2. Your Node package manager choice for ReactJs 16+
 3. Openssl for your local ssl (Facebook now only work with https)
 4. Facebook App (Please refer to Facebook document for setting up Facebook App)